unijs/unijs/README.md

 ```

 ####UniJS-Builder

+> *Don't use this builder anymore!
+Will be replaced soon!*

 UniJS-Builder simplifies the usage of UniJS.
 By defining the path of your Routes file it compiles with babel, browserify and uglifyify.
 Then it adds the bundle to the resources.

 ```js